SpicePayne/devops-group18/Use Cases/Use_Cases_All_City_Reports.md

 ## CHARACTERISTIC INFORMATION
 **Goal in Context**
-As a Data Analyst, I want to view the top N most populated cities within a specific country so that I can identify key national urban centers and analyze how population is distributed within that country.
+As a Data Analyst, I want to view the top N most populated cities within a specific country so that I can identify key national urban centers and analyze how population is distributed within that country for the organization.

 **Scope**
 World Population Reporting System